Structek Consulting

 01 · Template ingestion

-Structek's house DOCX is the source of truth.
+Structek's house Word template is the source of truth.

-Fermito ingested Structek's existing site review template: the exact header layout, people table, observation numbering, photo caption style, and signature block visible across the 35 reports on file.
+Fermito ingested Structek's existing site review template first: the exact header layout, people table, observation numbering, photo caption style, and signature block visible across the SRRs on file.
 The generation prompt is tuned to reproduce that format, not a generic report schema.
+Sealed-letter templates follow as the letter shape clears end-to-end generation for the firm.

-House DOCX · per-firm tuning · format match on every export
+House DOCX · per-firm tuning · SRR-first ingestion

 02 · Categories